Common Questions About Coaching

 After the call, I will send an onboarding email that includes a payment link, my professional services agreement for review and e-signature, a link to a client intake form, and the schedule for your first four Zoom sessions.

-Once the agreement is signed, payment is completed, and your intake form is submitted, your introductory coaching month is officially in place and we begin our work together.
+Once the agreement is signed, payment is completed, and your intake form is submitted, your trial month is officially in place and we begin our work together.

 -